#145 April 8, 2021

 On the other hand, pod security policies are formally deprecated, as the community decided the existing implementation couldn't be taken to GA as is.
 A new version is under development.
 And the current feature will be removed in Kubernetes 125.

-JUSTIN GARRISON: KubeVela, the Kubernetes implementation of the open application model, has released 1.0 this week.
-KubeVela lets a platform team run a PAS-like system for its end users, with APIs like application, environment, and template.
+JUSTIN GARRISON: KubeVela, the Kubernetes implementation of the Open Application Model, has released 1.0 this week.
+KubeVela lets a platform team run a PaaS-like system for its end users, with APIs like application, environment, and template.
 KubeVela is built by Alibaba, who developed the OEM spec in association with Microsoft.

 CRAIG BOX: The Argo Project released new versions of two of its DevOps components this week.
 Version 3.0 of the cloud native workflow engine Argo Workflows adds an improved UI, the ability to run high-availability controllers, and enhancements to artifact management.
 Argo CD 2.0 introduces a rich notifications framework, cross-cluster application management with application sets, and a new pod view in the UI.